 As a participant in a Chevron Phillips Chemical benefit plan, you have certain rights under the Employee Retirement Income Security Act of 1974 (ERISA).
 For information about your rights under ERISA and other important information, see Your ERISA Rights on page J-10.

 When Coverage Ends

 Coverage ends for you and your dependents at the end of the second month after your employment with the Company terminates.
-(Performance Pipe Represented Hourly Employees at Bloomfield, Iowa)

 Flexible Spending Accounts